 - Access to support

 - Preferences for storing references ( on a cloud, on a computer)

-- Writing software you use: users of LyX or LaTex tend to use BibTeX.
+- Compatibility with writing software you use (users of LyX or LaTex tend to use BibTeX)

 To help you chose you could check: